Musicians in Bali Part Two

 Music for Gillian was written for the flautist, Gillian Rankine in 1988.
 There is constant dialogue between the alto flute and piano.
 It was originally recorded for and programmed on 'River Songs' JAD CD 1026.
 The score is published by Wirripang.

-Betty Beath plays her own work: LAMENT FOR THE VICTIMS OF WAR.
+Betty Beath plays her own work: LAMENT FOR KOSOVO.
 Sheet music is published by Wirripang, Website: www.australiancomposers.com.au At the time of writing this work feelings of deep sadness and anger were uppermost in my heart and mind.
 I wrote the work for piano and later developed it for string orchestra.
 The Lament expresses sorrow for the suffering of all innocent people caught up in war and destruction.
 Hope is expressed in the coda and reflects a conviction that there are continuing opportunities to restore those conditions which enrich our lives.

 In this Garden

 An early song cycle by Betty Beath, 'In This Garden' is sung by Susan Lorette Dunn one of Betty' oldest friends and colleagues, who teaches at The Shepherd School of Music, Rice University, Houston.
 Text, illustration and design are by author/artist, David Cox, The words and music were inspired by Betty and David's own garden in Australia.
 Published by Wirripang Pty Ltd. Included on CD, Music of Betty Beath Wir024.